 The South African market remains under-penetrated.
-Opportunities to enter the lower LSM market and to expand the product offering in the fleet-, assetand people tracking markets will increase sales and revenues.
+Opportunities to enter the lower LSM market and to expand the product offering in the fleet-, asset- and people tracking markets will increase sales and revenues.
 The order book in Europe is strong while new sales are being actively pursued.
-Asia Pacific is now gaining operational mass as a region, with a strong sales pipeline and many cross-border opportunities which are ready to be exploited.
+Asia-Pacific is now gaining operational mass as a region, with a strong sales pipeline and many cross-border opportunities which are ready to be exploited.
 The Africa-Other operations will be closely monitored and managed in anticipation of a more favourable economic environment.

-with all of this in mind, notwithstanding global economic and foreign exchange volatility, Cartrack expects to continue double digit subscriber- and revenue growth in the foreseeable future.
+With all of this in mind, notwithstanding global economic and foreign exchange volatility, Cartrack expects to continue double digit subscriber- and revenue growth in the foreseeable future.

-BASTS OF ACCOUNTING
+BASIS OF ACCOUNTING

 The auditors, Grant Thornton, have issued their opinion on the consolidated financial statements for the year ended 28 February 2017.
-The audit was The auditors, Grant Thornton, have issued their opinion on the consolidated financial statements for the year ended 28 February 2017.
-The audit was conducted in accordance with International Standards on Auditing (ISA).
+The audit was conducted in accordance with International Standards on Auditina (ISA).
 They have issued an unmodified audit opinion.
 The abridged consolidated financial statements have been prepared under the supervision of John Edmeston (CA)SA.
 They represent a summary of the complete set of audited consolidated financial statements of Cartrack as approved on 15 May 2017.
 The directors take full responsibility and confirm that this information has been correctly extracted from the consolidated financial statements.
 The complete set of consolidated financial statements is available at www.cartrack.com and at Cartrack's registered office for inspection.
-The abridged consolidated financial statements have been prepared in accordance with the requirements of the JSE Listings Requirements for preliminary reports, and the requirements on the Companies Act, no 71 of 2008, applicable to summary financial statements and recognition requirements require preliminary reports to be prepared in accordance with the framework concepts as a minimum and the measurement and recognition requirements of IFRS, IAS 34: Interim Financial Reporting Standards Council.
-The accounting policies and the Accounting Practices Committee and Financial Pronouncements as issued by the Financial Reporting Standards Council.
-The accounting policies and are consistent in all consolidated financial statements from which the abridged consolidated financial statements were derived are in terms of IFRS and are consistent, in all material respects, with those detailed in Cartrack's prior year annual financial statements.
+The abridged consolidated financial statements have been prepared in accordance with the requirements of the JSE Listings Requirements for preliminary reports, and the requirements on the Companies Act, no 71 of 2008, applicable to summary financial statements.
+The Listings Requirements require preliminary reports to be prepared in accordance with the framework concepts as a minimum and the measurement and recognition requirements of IFRS, IAS 34: Interim Financial Reporting, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Pronouncements as issued by the Financial Reporting Standards Council.
+The accounting policies applied in the preparation of the consolidated financial statements from which the abridged consolidated financial statements were derived are in terms of IFRS and are consistent, in all material respects, with those detailed in Cartrack's prior year annual financial statements.

-DTVTDEND DECLARATION
+DIVIDEND DECLARATION